ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 * *alternate_accessions* now must match accession format, "ENCFF..." or "TSTFF..."
 * *no_file_available* field was added.
 The DCC will post this boolean field.
 Files with no_files_available = true will not be required to specify md5sum and file_size values.
 * *revoke_detail* was added.
 The DCC will post this field.
-The goal is to mkae the reason for file revoke clear.:
+The goal is to make the reason for file revoke clear:

         "revoke_detail": {
             "title": "Revoke error detail",